Shake up your soil: Green thumb tips for a better garden

 Use the Right Nutrients

-Adding nutrients to your soil will help you grow stronger, healthier, and more productive plants.
+Adding nutrients to your soil and pots will help you grow stronger, healthier, and more productive plants.
 The simplest way to “feed” your plants the nutrients they need in order to thrive is to use a chemical fertilizer, which can be purchased at your local gardening center.
 These fertilizers add nitrogen, potassium, and phosphorus — three key elements that are known to promote healthier roots and better sized fruits — to your soil.
 A good alternative to using store-bought fertilizer is to add compost to your garden soil.
 While composting requires a bit of extra planning ahead of the planting season, the result of using this type of D-I-Y fertilizer is a garden that’s toxin-free and truly “green.”

 Harness the Magic of Mulching